 That means data mining has innumerable benefits you can integrate into your knowledge discovery process to pull together information that impacts your bottom line.
 For example, the finance industry could use it to look at historical data and new trends to determine what type of stocks to invest in.
 Most companies use data mining to improve their bottom line and quickly make profitable decisions.

 But data mining requires more than a few keystrokes and some sweat equity.
 You also need the right tools to get there.
 With today’s data mining tools, anyone can collect data from almost anywhere, but not everyone can pull the important nuggets out of that data.
 Slapping your data into Tableau is an OK start, but it’s not going to give you the business-critical insights you’re looking for.
 To truly make your data come alive, you need to mine it and find the diamond in the rough.

 Jumpstarting your data mining journey can be an uphill battle if you didn’t study data science in school.
 Not to worry!
 Few of today’s brightest data scientists did.
 So, for those of us who may need a little refresher on data mining or are starting from scratch, here are 45 great resources to learn data mining concepts and techniques.

-Learn Data Mining Languages: R, Python and SQL
+Data Mining Language Tutorials: R, Python and SQL

 W3Schools – Fantastic set of interactive tutorials for learning different languages.
 Their SQL tutorial is second to none.
 You’ll learn how to manipulate data in MySQL, SQL Server, Access, Oracle, Sybase, DB2 and other database systems.